 What Is a Breast Biopsy?

-A breast biopsy is a procedure in which your doctor removes cells or a small piece of tissue from part of your breast.
+A breast biopsy is a procedure in which your doctor takes out cells or a small piece of tissue from part of your breast.
 They look at it under a microscope for signs of cancer.
 It’s the only way to know for sure if a possible trouble spot is cancer.

 Why Is a Breast Biopsy Done?